Iris06-cs/Guestay-airbnb-clone/README.md

     npm install
     ```

-    Create a **.env** file to setup environment variables refer to the example.env file and execute the following shell script to migrate and seed the database:
+    Create a **.env** file to setup environment variables refer to the .env.example file and execute the following shell script to migrate and seed the database:

     ```bash
      sh db-commands.sh